Rhetos/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

   * **SystemRequired** `<Property>` - The value must be entered by system internally.
   * **UserRequired** `<Property>` - User (or client applications) needs to provide the property value.
   * **RequiredAllowSave** `<Property>` - Required property, but suppress the validation on save to be verified later (see `AllowSave`).
-  * **SqlNotNull** `<Property> 'initialValueSqlExpression'` - This concept is intended for internal use only, for other concepts' implementations.
-Use `Required` or `SystemRequired` instead to implement business requirements.
 * **Unique** - `<Property>` - Two records cannot have same value of this property.
   * **UniqueMultiple** `<DataStructure>.<property names separated by comma>` - A unique constraint over multiple properties: Two records cannot have same combination of values.
 * **MinValue** `<Property>` - Limits the smallest allowed value of the property.